 - Verify that each configuration file includes FQDNs and host names in the dedicated sections.

-For example, the configuration files for the Platform Service Controller instances must contain the following properties:
+For example, the configuration file for the ROBO vCenter Server instance must contain the following properties:

 - Open a Windows PowerShell prompt and navigate to the CertGenVVD folder.